 Violent Crimes In Los Angeles, California

 When people talk about violent crimes they are usually talking about it with a negative connotation.
 Prosecutors and judges alike do not like violent felonies or misdemeanors and they will punish people in kind who commit these types of offenses.
 So, then you start to ask yourself, okay, so what is considered a violent crime?
 For purposes of the Three Strikes Law in California, there is a whole list of violent crimes.
 Examples would obviously be anything involving a person getting injured or some sort of force – whether it be physical or threats of force.
 For example, a robbery is a violent felony.
-Car-jacking is a violent felony.
+Car-jacking and mayhem is a violent felony.
 They even consider a burglary with somebody present as a violent felony.
 The prosecutors have tortured some of these felonies into violent felonies for purposes of the Three Strikes Law to really start hammering and sentencing these people who commit these types of crimes.

 What Are Some Strategies That Can Be Used To Defend Somebody In A Violent Crime Case In LA?

 First, one of the biggest things that cause problems with violent felonies relates to people actually being harmed or injured in some way or threatened or seriously frightened.
 Anything you can do as a defense attorney to show that the person wasn’t harmed or wasn’t frightened – even might have provoked whatever happened – these are things that can counter-act some of the damages that violent felonies bring.